 Like scouts, coaches don’t necessarily need to have a professional playing background, either.
 Many start at the grassroots level, gaining increasingly prestigious qualifications and cultivating cutting-edge coaching methods that can enhance the development of players.

-Of course, the best of these are then snapped up by professional organisations – usually within their respective youth system – before progressing up the ranks, such as Arsene Wenger (soccer), Gregg Popovich (basketball) and Anatoly Tarasov (ice hockey), who all achieved great success despite never having professionally played.
+Of course, the best of these are then snapped up by professional organisations – usually within their respective youth system – before progressing up the ranks, a path taken by the likes of Arsene Wenger (soccer), Gregg Popovich (basketball) and Anatoly Tarasov (ice hockey), who all achieved great success despite never having professionally played.
 As the legendary Italian soccer coach Arrigo Sacchi (who also never played) once said: ‘A jockey doesn’t have to have been born a horse in order to win’.

 8. Ground Staff